johnsaigle/hack-notes/reference/local-file-inclusion.md

 PHP can be configured to store session files in e.g. `/tmp` that match the PHPSESSID, e.g. `/tmp/sess_4qv0tib1blj8be6vibc0rou2s7` if `PHPSESSID=4qv0tib1blj8be6vibc0rou2s7`

-This will log login attemtps in some cases.
+This will log login attempts in some cases.

 So if you POST
 	username:`<?php phpinfo(); ?>`